gymore-io/winput/readme.md

-`winput` is a high-level interface to *Windows*'s input system.
+`winput` is a high-level interface to *Windows*' input system.

+## Target

+This crate aims to be lowlevel and straitforward enough to be used as a backend for other, more general crates of the genre.
+For this purpose, the "minimal" feature disables most of the stuff that is not really part of *Windows*' input system (things like [`Keylike`], for example).

 ## Examples

-The `Keylike` structure allows you to synthesize keystrokes on objects that can be used as keys.
+The [`Keylike`] structure allows you to synthesize keystrokes on objects that can be used as keys.

 ```rust
 use winput::{Keylike, Vk, Button};